Hiking to Everest Base Camp: things nobody tells you!

-I just finished watching ‘Everest’ on board of our flight to Singapore and found myself with tears in my eyes, seeing all the beautiful places that we saw in real life when we were hiking to Everest Base Camp last November.
+Welcome to this Mount Everest Base Camp trek blog.
+While I wrote this for the first time, I just finished watching ‘Everest’ on board of our flight to Singapore and found myself with tears in my eyes, seeing all the beautiful places that we saw in real life when we were hiking to Everest Base Camp.
 It’s been just six months since we were there but at the same time, it seems so far away already, even years.
 As we are currently flying over India, I see Kathmandu appear on the screen every now and then.
 From here, it would be a short flight only to the beauty of the Himalayas.
 Looking back at it, I realized a couple of things about our trek to Everest Base Camp.Things we didn’t know, because nobody told them to us beforehand.
 So we will tell them now.
 Just in case you are ever considering hiking to Everest Base Camp and you want to know what you are getting yourself into.

 The one thing I was afraid of before starting my EBC hike was the altitude.
 Although I’m a fan of Scott Fisher’s quote ‘it’s attitude, not altitude’, the altitude can kill you.
 Litterally.
 We had read up on it before departure and I just a week and a half before we went to Nepal, I found myself stuck with a really bad bronchitis.

 So bad, I had to go and see a doctor.
 Not only did she give me Prednisone and Antibiotics to get me better in time, but she also prescribed me Diamox, a medication against altitude sickness symptoms.
 I did not actually plan on taking this but figured I’d bring them just in case.
 She told me to take two pills a day in case I needed them.
 However, upon arrival in Lukla, our guide Jangbu asked if we wanted to consider taking Diamox.
 I told him I had 10 pills with me in case I needed them, but he told me that once you think you need them, you are already too late.